Lenora Mandella

-Lenora Mandella (4 May 1931 - 12 August 2005) played shortstop and pitcher in the All-American Girls Professional Baseball League between 1949 and 1951.
+Lenora Mandella (May 4, 1931 – August 12, 2005) played shortstop and pitcher in the All-American Girls Professional Baseball League between 1949 and 1951.
 She both batted and threw right-handed.
 Her nickname was Smokey.
 She measured 5 feet 7 inches and weighed 145 pounds.

-Born in McKeesport, Pennsylvania, Lenora became a pioneer in women's baseball, and was featured in the Hall of Fame in Cooperstown, NY on November 6, 1988.
+Born in McKeesport, Pennsylvania, Lenora became a pioneer in women's baseball, and was featured in the Hall of Fame in Cooperstown, New York on November 6, 1988.
 As well, she was a local duckpin bowler.
 She worked for the Glasshouse in Glassport, Operating Engineers Local 66 Insurance Fund in Monroeville and Copperweld until she retired.
 She died in Herminie, PA.

 Baseball beginnings

 Lenora first began her involvement in baseball when Philip K. Wrigley – owner of the Chicago Cubs – financed the league in the mid-1940s, when a lot of the men were called up to serve in World War II.
 In 1949, Lenora attended a tryout at McKeesport's Renziehausen Park.
 From that, she was sent on a trip to Sound Bend, Indiana for spring training.
 According to her friend Norma Dearfield, "she had a pretty good arm."

 Lenora played for the Peoria Redwings (in 1951), the South Bend Blue Sox (in 1949), and the Springfield Sallies (in 1950).